Further Reading for Victim/Survivors & Facilitators

 Thamm, Marianne.
 I Have Life: Alison’s Journey (rape and attempted murder survivor’s story), Penguin (South Africa) 1998.

 When two men stepped out of the darkness, Alison’s nightmare journey began with the two callous killers who were to rape her, stab her so many times doctors could not count the wounds, slit her throat and leave her for dead in a filthy clearing, miles from the city of Port Elizabeth which was her home.
 Alison defied death.
 And more than that, she denied her attackers the satisfaction of destroying her life.
 The courage which allowed her to move beyond severe physical and emotional trauma and to turn a devastating experience into something life-affirming and strong, has been an inspiration to people everywhere.
-Survivor Story (author not the victim/survivor).
+Survivor Story (author is not the victim/survivor).

 Thomas, T. Men Surviving Incest: A Male Survivor Shares the Process of Recovery, Launch Press, 1989.